 Let us discuss some important tips to keep in mind for the same.

 As the scorching season is almost here, we must be prepared for it.
 To help you out, we are here with some tips for car care in summer season.

-1. Pay Special Attention to The Cooling System of your car
+1. Pay Special Attention to The Cooling System

 The coolant system plays the most important role in cooling the car’s engine and its mechanicals, so check the level of the coolant in the reservoir.
 Check for leaks and coolant consumption possible signs of head gasket wear or failure.